micwik/ArnLib/README.md

 ArnLib helps giving an out-of-the-box data sharing system that replicates Arn objects.

 * _Networked services by RPC (remote procedure call)._  <Br>
-Will be quite the same as setting up slots for local calls.
-Also calling a remote slot can be done via a signal or a direct call.
+Will be quite the same as setting up signals and slots for local calls.
 You can find an easy example in the ArnLib package, showing a simple chat Client and Server.

-* _Customization with scripts._  <Br>
+* _ZeroConfig detection of present services._  <Br>
-Helps giving integration of Java Script to C++ and objects stored in the Arn Registry.
+Helps advertise and browse a service (ftp, http, arn, ...) on a local network.
+This is similar to UPNP discovery of units.
 <Br><Br>